ak7588/capstone/journal.md

 ## Elevator Pitch

 In my Capstone, I am interested in exploring the topics of developing self-awareness skills through immersive technology.
 With the use of mixed reality and Unity, I intend to create a digital story that takes a person on a learning adventure and prompts to reflect and journal at the end.
+I am investigating how an immersive experience, namely an augmented reality narrative, has capacity to foster a poetic/cinematic experience, in which emotional education becomes a by-product of interaction and immersion.
+I intend to use immersive sound, storytelling, and elements of play to convey this theme.

 ## Budget Draft